EcoFreshKase/gene-zip/README.md

 In this case, you could use g-zip (or at least I hope it could be someday) to convert your file to DNA and synthesize it to test your storage method.

 ## **Installation**
-The installer for version 1.0.0 will be published when the app reaches this state.
-For now you can fork the repository, compile the code yourself and add the path to the executable in the [Inno Setup file](https://github.com/EcoFreshKase/g-zip/blob/main/g-zip%20installer.iss).
-For that you need to replace the source path in line 34 with your path.
-After that you have to compile this script with Inno Setup and run the installer.
+Download the 1.0.0 g-zip installer executable.
+Execute the file.
+The installer takes you through each steep and should be easy to understand.
+If you have any problems with the installation use the options described in the "Get in contact" Section to get help.

+Maybe you don't trust some sketchy executable on the internet.
+I can understand this.
+In this case you need more technical knowledge.

+First of all Fork the Repository.
+Check the source code for harmful code.
+Compile the rust code in release mode.
+(Make sure you have rustc 1.70.0 or a newer version installed as this is the version used to compile the code) Add the path to the executable in "g-zip installer.iss".
+Install [Inno Setup](https://jrsoftware.org/isdl.php) and create the installer.
+Use the installer to install g-zip.

 ## **Features**
 ### **1. DNA⇔Binary Conversion**